Term Insurance Coverage: Meaning, Benefits & How Much | PolicyX

 1. Maximum coverage limits:

-Insurers determine the maximum plan coverage on the basis of income, health, age, and profile.
-These limits help insurers ensure that the applicant gets the realistic coverage and matches your financial capacity, preventing claim disputes or over-insurance.
+Insurers determine the maximum plan coverage based on income, health, age, and profile.
+These limits help insurers ensure that the applicant receives realistic coverage that matches their financial capacity, preventing claim disputes or over-insurance.

-• Usually, coverage is offered up to 20-25 times your annual income under 40 years of age and about 10-15 times for older applicants.
+• Typically, coverage is offered up to 20-25 times your annual income for those under 40, and about 10-15 times for older applicants.

 • However, high-income professionals qualify for a cover of ₹5-50 crore, depending on the underwriting.

-• Younger applicants with stable income and no critical health conditions are more likely to get lower premiums for higher coverage.
+• Younger applicants with stable income and no critical health conditions are more likely to receive lower premiums for higher coverage.

 ₹6-10 lakh₹1-2.5 croreCovers loans, dependents, and long-term family needs.